 Ulcerative Colitis - Surgery

-the disease.
+Ulcerative colitis affects only the large intestine.
+So surgery that removes the entire large intestine can cure the disease.
 Some people who have the disease in the entire colon eventually need surgery to remove the colon.
 Surgery also can often cure the rare problems that the disease causes outside of the colon, such as skin and eye problems.
 But it may not cure liver problems and some joint problems.

-such as when other treatment fails to manage symptoms, when holes form in the large intestine, or if dysplasia is found during colonoscopy or biopsy.
+People may need surgery for ulcerative colitis in several situations, such as when other treatment fails to manage symptoms, when holes form in the large intestine, or if dysplasia is found during colonoscopy or biopsy.

 - Ulcerative Colitis: Should I Have Surgery?

-Removal of the colon to cure ulcerative colitis involves
+Removal of the colon to cure ulcerative colitis involves one of these surgeries:

 What to think about